venoajie/my-ai-assistant/docs/installation.md

 ```

 **Step 2: Install the Assistant**
 This command uses the modern, PEP 508 compliant syntax to install the lightweight "client" version of the tool.
+This is all you need to run prompts and connect to a pre-built RAG index.

 ```bash
 # Make sure your virtual environment is active!